soumukhe/awx_on_ec2_terraform/README.md

      ./4.create_aci_dir.sh

 7) Now you can browse to your awx ui.
 Point browser to http://public_IP of ec2.
-     you can do a terraform output from the terraform worksapce directory (where you ran the terraform plan from) to see the public ip
+     a) you can do a terraform output from the terraform worksapce directory (where you ran the terraform plan from) to see the public ip
+     b) the username will be admin and the password will be the one you specified in the overide.tf file

 8)  To Destroy:
      for full AWS constructs this script built:  terraform destroy